Cost of Living Cuenca Ecuador 2026: $1,500-$3,650

 We deal in numbers, not hype.

 Bottom line: a comfortable lifestyle in Cuenca runs $1,500-$2,500/month for a couple.
 A frugal single person can manage on $1,000-$1,200.
 That's not marketing copy.
 That's what we see in practice.
+You can also plug in your own numbers with our cost of living calculator for Ecuador.

 Housing: $450-$800/month